fluxninja/aperture/docs/content/tutorials/signal-processing/detecting-overload.md

 [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/) query on
 Flux Meter reported metrics.
-Further, we will multiply EMA of latency with a tolerance factor to calculate setpoint latency, which is a threshold to detect overloaded state.
-That is, if the real-time latency of the service is more than this setpoint (which is based on long-term EMA), then we can consider the service to be overloaded at that time.
+Further, we will multiply EMA of latency with a tolerance factor to calculate setpoint latency, which is a threshold to detect overloaded state. that's, if the real-time latency of the service is more than this setpoint (which is based on long-term EMA), then we can consider the service to be overloaded at that time.